Language: EN

 • Primitive Types: The basic types found in almost all programming languages.

-• User Defined Types: Types that the user defines to meet specific application needs.
+• User Defined Types: Types defined by the user to meet specific needs of the application.

 2. Generic Types: Allow the definition of components that can work with different types without specifying the exact type in advance.
 Generics provide a way to create reusable functions and classes.

-3. Decorators: They are a special form of declaration that can be applied to classes, methods, properties, and parameters.
+3. Decorators: A special form of declaration that can be applied to classes, methods, properties, and parameters.
 Decorators allow adding metadata and modifying the behavior of classes and their members.

 Static Types